Sejmou/spotify-charts-analysis/README.md

 pip install -e .
 ```
 Alternatively, you can of course also just install packages one-by-one as you are running into issues trying to execute things lol

+## Findings and Discoveries
+Track lyrics on Spotify can be incorrect, even for fairly popular songs (for example [this](https://open.spotify.com/track/59mdyQniSaNFeXaKMGu9RB) instrumental track that for some reason has lyrics).